julienijs/Linguistic-complexity/README.md

 In order to create EDGe_Zipped_Sizes.xlsx first all the files in the dataset need to be zipped.
 This is done by running gzip_files.py.
 The second step is retrieving all the file sizes of the zipped files.
 This is done by running file_size.py on the newly created zipped files.

 #### Step 2: morphological distortion - morph_zipped_all.xlsx
-TBA
+In this step all files are first morphologically distorted and subsequently zipped.
+Morphological distortion is achieved as described above, by randomly deleting 10% of all characters in the file.
+For each file this is done 1000 times and each time the size of the file is stored in morph_zipped_all.xlsx.
+This step requires morphological_distortion_pipeline.py.

 #### Step 3: syntactic distortion - synt_zipped_all.xlsx
-TBA
+In this step all files are first syntactically distorted and subsequently zipped.
+Syntactic distortion is achieved as described above, by randomly deleting 10% of all words in the file.
+For each file this is done 1000 times and each time the size of the file is stored in synt_zipped_all.xlsx.
+This step requires syntactic_distortion_pipeline.py.

 #### Step 4: statistical analysis in R
 The statistical analysis of the created datasets (input = EDGe_Zipped_Sizes.xlsx, morph_zipped_all.xlsx and synt_zipped_all.xlsx) is done by running complexity_analysis.R.
-The script calculates the morphological and syntactic complexity as specified above.
+The script calculates the morphological and syntactic complexity as described above.
 The output of this script are graphs in .png format.

 ## Further references
 For more about information theory and linguistic complexity see: